jos1101/Lexer-and-Parser/README.md

 # Lexer-and-Parser

-The program will return takes a command line .txt file and returns "ACCEPT" or "REJECT" based on the grammar rules in CMinusFixed.txt.
+Pass a .txt file to the script via the command line and the program will return "ACCEPT" or "REJECT" based on the grammar rules located in CMinusFixed.txt.